Talking Eyes Media

 2. In terms of the test environment, the majority of our subjects performed the usability test on a laptop, primarily a Mac.
 We are unsure of how the test experience may have been different if the subject were to take it on a desktop computer, or an alternative computer system, but this trend should be noted.

-3. Our sample size consisted of eight test subjects, which we found limited the scope of results.
+3. Our sample size consisted of fifteen test subjects, which we found limited the scope of results.
 In addition, although we were all working from the same script, we are certain there was some variation in the way the test was given among the four different testers.

 • Our tests subjects also noted many positive aspects of the site.